Upload formats

 KenKen

-KenKen content can be licensed from Nextoy, Inc. Their files can be directly imported into the PuzzleMe platform.
+KenKen puzzles can be created by uploading compatible files.
+KenKen files can be directly imported into the PuzzleMe platform.